Hello Dear Aspirants,

 - Mixture and alligation problems involving work and wages: These problems involve mixing work or wages of two or more substances together and determining the work or wages of one of the substances in the resulting mixture.

 It’s important to note that the above examples are just a few of the types of mixture and alligation problems that can be encountered and there are many variations of these problems.

 Tips and Tricks To Solve Mixtures and Alligations Questions

-Time management plays a very important role in the Government exams and candidates cannot afford to lose much time while solving any of the given questions.
+Time management plays a very important role in Government exams and candidates cannot afford to lose much time while solving any of the given questions.
 Thus, a few simple tricks and tips will also prove to be helpful for the candidates to solve the mixture allegation questions easily:

-- The rule of alligation can also be used to solve questions based partnerships, time and work and wages
+- The rule of alligation can also be used to solve questions based on partnerships, time and work and wages

 - Read a question and try placing the values in the alligation rule mentioned above to solve the question

 - Questions from this topic may sound a bit tricky but are easy to solve if once a candidate get familiar with the concept and the important formulas used

 - You cannot just find the ratio between the quantity of two elements but also the rate at which the article can be sold using the alligation rule

 Mixture and Alligation Question asked in Previous Year Exam (Sample Question)